RobCranfill/practiceMonitor/README.md

 * ISSUE: Blinka (CP s/w for Pi) does not support USB MIDI!
 See https://docs.circuitpython.org/projects/blinka/en/latest/index.html

 ## Display
 Something built-in/on or ?
-Could be a web server to a UI - on my phone? - or report data to a server.
+Could be a web server to a UI, or report data to a server (?).
 For now, use a simple Pi display (via I2C?) of some sort.

 ## Issues
 * Power-down safety
  This is the second reason, after cost, that I'd prefer a Pico - how to make it safe to simply power down the device?
-SOLUTION: Make filesystem read-only.
+SOLUTION: Make filesystem read-only?